The conference proceedings of this conference will be indexed by Scopus and Google Scholar.

 FFHMT is an acronym for Fluid Flow, Heat and Mass Transfer

-To view the website for the previous event in this conference series, please visit: www.2016.ffhmt.com
+To learn more about the previous event in this conference series, please visit: Past Event.

 Biography & Abstract